Multiplicative vector fields on bundle gerbes

 Given a bundle gerbe $P\toto X$ with connective structure $(B,\gamma)$, we also consider multiplicative vector fields $(\mathbf{x},\mathbf{p})$ that preserve the connective structure in an appropriate sense.
 Bearing in mind the definition of isomorphism for bundle gerbes with connective structure (see Definition \ref{d:gerbe1arrow}), we should not expect that the vector fields $\mathbf{x}$ and $\mathbf{p}$ preserve $B$ and $\gamma$ on the nose.
 Instead, we propose in Definition \ref{d:connexpresmultivf} that the multiplicative vector field $(\mathbf{x},\mathbf{p})$ preserves the connective structure $(B,\gamma)$ if

 where $\delta = \Sigma (-1)^j \delta_j^*$ is the simplicial differential for $P\toto X$.
-We show that the collection $\mathbb{X}(P; B,\gamma)$ of connection-preserving multiplicative vector fields is a subcategory $\mathbb{X}(P\toto X)$ (see Corollary \ref{c:subcat} for the precise statement), and it naturally inherits a Lie 2-algebra structure (see Proposition \ref{p:multivfLie2}).
+We show that the collection $\mathbb{X}(P; B,\gamma)$ of connection-preserving multiplicative vector fields is a subcategory of $\mathbb{X}(P\toto X)$ (see Corollary \ref{c:subcat} for the precise statement), and it naturally inherits a Lie 2-algebra structure (see Proposition \ref{p:multivfLie2}).
 Moreover, we verify in Theorem \ref{t:equiv-mvf-col-withconnex} that $\mathbb{X}(P; B,\gamma)$ is equivalent to the 2-category of connection-preserving infinitesimal symmetries of the gerbe (i.e., viewed as a stack) considered in \cite{collier2011infinitesimal,collier-PhDThesis2012}.

 The Lie 2-algebra $\mathbb{X}(P; B,\gamma)$ plays a natural role in establishing some other results that may be viewed as 2-plectic and quasi-Hamiltonian analogues of classical results in symplectic geometry.
 Recall that for a 2-plectic manifold $(M,\chi)$, the analogue of the Poisson algebra of smooth functions on a symplectic manifold is the Poisson-Lie 2-algebra $\mathbb{L}(M,\chi)$ (see Definition \ref{d:rogers}, due to Rogers \cite{rogers20132plectic}).
-In Theorem \ref{t:invertbutterflymulti-rogers}, we show that $\mathbb{L}(M,\chi)$ is quasi-isomorphic to the Lie 2-algebra $\mathbb{X}(P\toto X; B,\gamma)$ of \emph{connection-preserving} multiplicative vector fields on $P\toto X$ whenever $\chi=3\text{-}\mathsf{curv}(B,\gamma)$.
+In Theorem \ref{t:invertbutterflymulti-rogers}, we show that $\mathbb{L}(M,\chi)$ is canonically quasi-isomorphic to the Lie 2-algebra $\mathbb{X}(P; B,\gamma)$ of connection-preserving multiplicative vector fields on $P\toto X$ whenever $\chi=3\text{-}\mathsf{curv}(B,\gamma)$.
 In other words, the Poisson Lie 2-algebra $\mathbb{L}(M,\chi)$ of a 2-plectic manifold is quasi-isomorphic to the Lie 2-algebra of infinitesimal symmetries of a \emph{prequantization} of $(M,\chi)$, a bundle gerbe $P\toto X$ over $M$, equipped with a connective structure $(B,\gamma)$ whose 3-curvature is $\chi$.
 Such infinitesimal symmetries are sometimes called \emph{infinitesimal quantomorphisms} in the literature---e.g., see \cite{fiorenza2014algebras} wherein the authors prove a similar result (\emph{cf}.\ Remark \ref{r:FRS}); see also \cite{syvestre2020prequantisation} (\emph{cf}.\ Remark \ref{r:SW}).